grqphical07/Packer/readme.md

 # Packer
 ---
 Packer is a lightweight command line tool to manage zip files.
-It is written in 100 percent python and alos includes a library for working with zip files
+It is written in 100 percent python and also includes a library for working with zip files

 ## How To Use